La Mujer Moderna

 La Mujer Moderna was a Mexican weekly feminist magazine founded by Hermila Galindo and published between 1915 and 1919.
 Between September 16, 1915 and September 16, 1919, 102 issues were published in México City, México.
 The magazine had weekly, then monthly publications.
 The name La Mujer Moderna was changed to Mujer Moderna as time progressed .La Mujer Moderna aimed to advance women’s suffrage, promoting constitutionalism, political participation in the Mexican Revolution, and re-defining conditions for women in society.
+This newspaper promoted women's rights throughout the early 1900s.

-Historical Context
+Historic context

 The Mexican Revolution(1910-1917) marked the establishment of the Mexican Revolutionary Party, while dismantling the Oligarchy, a state that favored wealthy classes, particularly, industrialists.
 This change incorporated middle and working classes in economic concerns.
 During the Mexican Revolution, feminism shifted, by focusing on increasing political participation and involvement of women in war efforts, challenging Victorian morality.
 Soldaderas, women who participated in revolutionary efforts, took on roles as spies, commanders, cooks, and nurses.
 Their participation marked the mobility of women outside of the private sphere within their homes, and introduced feminist ideals surrounding the re-definition of womanhood.
-Opponents of feminism believed that if women were granted basic rights and spaces within society, they would move away from their role within the domestic sphere, since feminism “masculinizes women”.
+Women such as Hermila Galindo used their writings to express their feminist views as well.
+In La Mujer Moderna, Galindo had a strategy to her writings regarding advocating for feminist views by blurring nationalist issues with those of a feminist agenda.
+Galindo's writings in La Mujer Moderna had a strong connection between the emancipation of Mexico and the redemption of women, and Galindo is noted for having a dual rhetoric in her attempt to advocate for women.Opponents of feminism believed that if women were granted basic rights and spaces within society, they would move away from their role within the domestic sphere, since feminism “masculinizes women”.
 Galindo oftentimes used the verb manumit, the release from slavery, when talking about the conditions of Mexican women in the 1900s.
 This positions women in the role of domestic slaves and their emancipation was tied to granting them rights in society, including suffrage.
 Women in the Mexican Revolution were publishing journals and articles, but their feminism was tied to men advocating against the Porfiriato.